 No credit is given for life experiences in the field or other areas of the curriculum.
-Only courses from CSWE accredited schools are acceptable for transfer credit.

 FIELD PRACTICE SETTINGS

 The MSW Program, specifically the Director of Field Education, is responsible for developing and maintaining a variety of generalist and clinical field practice settings.
 The Director of Field Education consults with the agency staff and receives feedback from the faculty and agency staff regarding the suitability of the agency as a field placement.
 Agencies must demonstrate an environment of service and mentoring that is compatible with the values and ethics of the social work profession.
 Agencies must be able to offer learning experiences that will allow the student to demonstrate the required practice behaviors stipulated by CSWE and outlined earlier in this manual.
 Field practice settings are continuously re-evaluated as new information appears from faculty, agency staff, and/or students.